-Also referred to as L-Cysteine it contributes to the protein formation and helps to build hair strands through Keratin.
+Also referred to as L-Cysteine, it contributes to the protein formation and helps to build hair strands through keratin.
 Cysteine has a unique ability to form disulfide bonds which bind the keratin strands within the hair together.
 This allows the hair strand to have fibrous properties to enable it to retain moisture and nourish the hair follicles.
 Cysteine is a non-essential amino acid and thus can be obtained from food sources such as broccoli, chicken wheat germ, and sprouts.

 Lysine For Hair

 Lysine also referred to as L-lysine is a non-essential amino acid which is readily available in meat, fish, eggs, and legumes.
 Lysine is known for its restorative properties on the hair follicle.
-L-Lysine helps in the production of collagen which is essential for healthy skin, hair, nails.
+L-Lysine helps in the production of collagen which is essential for healthy skin, hair, and nails.